 Blended Scotch

-Blended Scotch is the most common type of Scotch, produced by blending Single Malt Whisky with other grain whiskies from corn, wheat, or other grains.
+Blended Scotch is the most common type of Scotch, produced by blending Single Malt Scotch with other grain whiskys from corn, wheat, or other grains.
 This greater flexibility results in flavor profiles that vary by producer and can be somewhat milder or sweeter.

 Whisky From Other Parts of the World

-Ireland: Whiskey from Ireland also follows regional regulations, such as requiring it to be aged a minimum of 3 years in barrels.
-Irish Whiskey is typically smoother and lighter in taste, often triple-distilled for added purity.
+Whisky from Ireland also follows regional regulations, such as requiring it to be aged a minimum of 3 years in barrels.
+Irish Whisky is typically smoother and lighter in taste, often triple-distilled for added purity.

 For all this diversity, it’s difficult to generalize whisky’s characteristics and flavor profiles.
 Whether enjoyed neat, on the rocks, or in a cocktail, whisky is a beloved, popular spirit that has captivated connoisseurs and casual drinkers alike for centuries.